knpuniversity/blog/symfony-reproducer.md

 2. Do you think you know how to fix the issue?
 Open a PR!
 See the [Symfony documentation](https://symfony.com/doc/current/contributing/code/pull_requests.html) to help with this.
    Add a test if possible, it helps a *ton* to get the PR merged!
 3. Not sure how to fix?
-Yea, bug fixes are hard.
+Yeah, bug fixes are hard.
 Are you able to create a failing test?
 If so, same as the above step, create a PR that demonstrates the bug in a failing test.
 Even if it doesn't include a fix, it's highly likely it will get reviewed and confirmed.
-You'll also likely get tips on how to fix!
+You'll also likely get tips on how to fix it!
 4. Still no luck?
 No worries: creating a fix or even a failing test can be tricky!

 At this point, you should open a [bug report issue](https://github.com/symfony/symfony/issues/new/choose).

 But wait!
-HOW you open the issue will make a HUGE difference in if and how quickly the bug is fixed.
+HOW you open the issue will make a HUGE difference in whether and how quickly the bug is fixed.
 Another contributor can probably fix the issue, IF, they can reproduce it.
 And *that* is the key.
 If we can create a simple Symfony app that shows the bug, then it's 10x, no 50x more likely that your friendly neighborhood Symfony contributor will swing in to save the day.

 ***TIP
-In general, pull requests (like described in steps 2 and 3 above) are more likely to catch the eye of maintainers than issues (even a PR that only includes a failing test).
+In general, pull requests (like those described in steps 2 and 3 above) are more likely to catch the eye of maintainers than issues (even a PR that only includes a failing test).
 ***